gernest/blue/README.md

 - Fields

 The user of this library, has control on all the mentioned components.
-The Options strct looks like this.
+The Options struct looks like this.

 ```go
 type Options struct {